 - How to use a VPN to protect yourself on public Wi-Fi

-Sometimes it’s hard not to share what you’re up to on Facebook and Instagram or shout into the Twitter void.
+Sometimes you share what you’re up to on Facebook and Instagram or shout into the Twitter void.
 Be aware though that when you do, there is always a chance that someone can figure out what you’re doing, where you are, and who you’re with.

 A lot can be done with that information, not least to phish you, or target you with a social engineering attack.
-Go through your photos and make them private on social media, or delete your posts altogether if you think it gives too much away.
+Go through your photos and make them private on social media, or delete your posts altogether if you think they give too much away.

 All the security in the world can’t help you if you fall for a phishing attempt.
 Learn how to defend yourself against phishing attacks and when to question requests for your passwords and credit card information.

-What are your New Year’s resolutions for 2020?
-Don’t tell us!
+What are your New Year’s resolutions for 2021?